1858 – Cannock, Tait and Co. Department Store, Limerick

 The front is divided by pilaster and engaged columns into eight bays or upright divisions, and is of three storeys in height, there being a “mezzanine” or “entresol” immediately over the shop windows, and included under the shop cornices.
 Six of the ground-floor bays, between the pilasters are glazed with single planes of plate glass, each pane being nearly 13 feet by 7 feet – the remaining two forming the entrances.
 The whole are protected by Bennett’s patent interlocking revolving shutters.
 The horizontal transom over the shop and under the entresol windows is divided into a series of eight panels, illuminated and glazed over the colourings, the name and initials of the firm and various floral devices being introduced.
 The two extreme pieces are boldly rusticated and the shop entablature enriched with consoles, panels, lions’ heads etc.

 The upper portion of the front is treated after the Venetian manner, with engaged Ionic and Corinthian columns and arcuated fenestration, the main cornice being of considerable projection, and an arched balustrade, with large vases and terminals at the top.
 The two flanks are treated in a corresponding style with the front as they rise considerably over the adjoining houses, and the chimney shafts are panelled and corniced so as to form effective features.
 The whole of the front is executed in Portland cement; and the windows throughout glazed with plate-glass.”

 A 2-storey furniture & carpet deparment facing Brunswick St. was added by 1864, also by William Fogerty.
 The architect of Todd’s, William S. Cox was reponsible for some alterations in 1888, including the three bay extension with tower and clock.
 The clock tower quickly became a Limerick landmark.
-Demolished in 1980 after the store was taken over by Pennys.
+The entire building was extensively remodelled in the early 1960s.